Film Visa

 Process

-How to process your journalistic/film visa in Indonesia.
+How to process your journalistic visa with Bali Fixer in Indonesia.

 Get started

-Please get in touch with us to sign a contract and an MOU to process further applications.
+Get in touch with us to sign the proposal and an MOU to process further applications.

 Submit documents